 Pentecost – The Dispensation of Grace Begins

-On the celebration of this feast day after Jesus’ resurrection, the Holy Spirit was given to the body of Christ in power.
+On the first celebration of this feast day after Jesus’ resurrection, the Holy Spirit was given to the body of Christ in power.
 He seals us until the day of the redemption of our bodies (Ephesians 4:30).
 Thus, Pentecost is associated with the “birthday of the Church”.
 In the church age, the Holy Spirit reveals to us the spirit behind the letter of the Law.
 We refer to this as the age (or dispensation) of Grace.
 Again, we discussed this more fully in Part 1, The Giving of the Law, The Giving of Grace.

 Pentecost – The Dispensation of Law + Grace Begins???

-Once the Church Age ends with the removal of the Restrainer (the indwelling, sealing ministry of the Holy Spirit in the hearts of true believers), it seems that salvation will be similar to how it was in the Old Testament under the Law.
+Once the Church Age ends with the removal of the Restrainer (the indwelling, sealing ministry of the Holy Spirit in the hearts of true believers), it seems that salvation will revert to how it worked in the Old Testament under the Law.
 The Holy Spirit will not be “gone” from the Earth; He is, after all, omnipresent.
 What will change is the way He works His ministry.
-The Holy Spirit will be involved in convicting of sin and leading people to repentance.
+The Holy Spirit will be involved in convicting people of sin, leading them to repentance, leading them to salvation.
 Salvation, as always, will be by grace through faith in the precious blood of Jesus Christ.
 The difference that will be seen after the rapture of the church, is that believers will no longer be sealed by the Holy Spirit.
 Thus, it will be possible to “lose” faith and “lose” salvation.
 Each person will be responsible for holding firm in the faith until the end (Matthew 24:13).

 Create in me a clean heart, O God,